MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

 1. Launch Houdini, open the template file by selecting **File > Open**, and then select the template.

-   SCREEN SHOT GOES HERE: houdini-file-open
+   SCREEN SHOT GOES HERE: 27-houdini-file-open

 2. Select the center of the geometry file node to switch to the **File** context menu above, and then select **File chooser** button to select xxx.

-   SCREEN SHOT GOES HERE: houdini-file-chooser2
+   SCREEN SHOT GOES HERE: 28-houdini-file-chooser2

 3. When the geometry is loaded, select the red sphere on the **polyreduce1** node, and then the blue tab to the far right.

-   SCREEN SHOT GOES HERE: houdini-red-sphere
+   SCREEN SHOT GOES HERE: 29-houdini-red-sphere

    This shows you what the reduced poly model looks like in the view window, and provides access to the reduction tools.

 4. When the model reaches a quality that meets your requirements, select the **rop_gltf1** node, select the **File chooser** button, and then choose a location and name for the file you're exporting.
 Be sure to include the .glb extension in the file name.

-   SCREEN SHOT GOES HERE: houdini-choose-location
+   SCREEN SHOT GOES HERE: 30-houdini-choose-location

 5. Select **Render to Disk** to create the 3D model.

-   SCREEN SHOT GOES HERE: houdini-render-to-disk2
+   SCREEN SHOT GOES HERE: 31-houdini-render-to-disk2

 6. Repeat this process with the rest of your 3D models to rapidly produce optimized assets ready for use in Dynamics 365 mixed reality applications.